couchbaselabs/mcsoda/README.md

 a "streaming" or batched approach similar to spymemcached's design.

-Instead of doing individual send() & recv() calls for each request, that is, mcsoda batches up a (configurable) number of requests into one buffer and does single, large send() system call.
-This results in less system calls, and the networking stack is better utilized.
-On the server-side, key-value servers like memcached can be fully utilized processing requests rather than waiting for the request-response tennis ball to be batted back and forth across the net.
-The batching in mcsoday is configured with the mcsoda's batch=NUM_OF_REQUESTS_TO_BATCH parameter.
+Instead of doing individual send() & recv() calls for each request, mcsoda batches up a (configurable) number of requests into one buffer and does single, large send() system call.
+This results in fewer system calls, and the networking stack is better utilized.
+On the server-side, key-value servers like memcached can be more fully utilized doing request processing work rather than waiting for the request-response tennis ball to be batted back and forth across the net.
+The batching in mcsoda is configured with the mcsoda's batch=NUM_OF_REQUESTS_TO_BATCH parameter.

 Additionally, mcsoda tries (optionally) hard to use a constant amount